By Podiatrist Michael Johnston

 - Exercise is a vital part of pain management.
 Back pain is a classic example.
 People who stop exercising their back because of pain become ‘de-conditioned’, weakening the scaffold of supporting muscles and ligaments, which in turn makes the back pain worse.
 Exercise boosts your immune system and your body’s natural pain killers called ‘endorphins’: This not only helps to ease pain but also makes a person feel better, just like the ‘high’ runners describe after jogging.
 Exercise is also very effective for treating stress, depression, chronic fatigue and a whole host of pain-related problems.

-Pain is whole person experience, it affects a person’s general health, ability to work, income, travel, relationships, all aspects of life.
-That’s why we need the help of a team of health care professionals to treat the ‘big picture’ of someone’s pain experience.
+Pain is a whole person experience, as it affects a person’s general health, ability to work, income, travel, relationships, and all aspects of life.
+That’s why we need the help of a team of healthcare professionals to treat the ‘big picture’ of someone’s pain experience.

-At Pinnacle we have an experienced team of Physiotherapists, Podiatrists, Dietitians, Psychologists, Massage/Myotherapists ready to help you return to pain free activity!
+At Pinnacle Health Group, we have an experienced team of Physiotherapists, Podiatrists, Dietitians, Psychologists, Massage Therapists and Myotherapists, ready to help you return to pain free activity!

-You can book an appointment at one of our Melbourne or Sydney clinics using the link above or check out some of other blogs here.
+You can book an appointment to visit one of our Melbourne clinics, or check out some of our other blogs here.
+Act today for a pain free tomorrow.